-By default, you'll be able to reach people who are likely to be located, or who are regularly located in your targeted areas, as well as those who show interest in your targeted geographic areas.
+By default, you'll be able to reach people who are likely to be in or regularly present in your targeted areas, as well as those who show interest in your targeted geographic areas.
 People can show interest through terms used in their searches, if they were recently in a location, or through content they view related to the location (such as pages or sites).

 Areas that people show interest in are also known as locations of interest, which we identify regardless of the Google search domain the person searches on.
 Find out more about how we determine geographic location and locations of interest.

-You can have the option to switch to a different way of targeting.
-Let's take a look at our available targeting options.
+You have the option to switch to a different way of targeting.
+Let's review the available targeting options below.

-Reach people in, or who show interest in, your targeted locations
+Reach people in, regularly in, or who’ve shown interest in, your targeted locations (Presence or Interest)

-This default and recommended option lets you reach people who are likely to be located, or who are regularly located in your targeted location, as well as people who have shown interest in your targeted location.
+This default and recommended option lets you reach people who are likely to be in or regularly present in your targeted location, as well as people who have shown interest in your targeted locations.

-This option lets you show your ads to people who are likely to be located, or who are regularly located in your target area.
-This does not include people who searched for your target locations but whose physical location was outside the target location at the time of searching.
+This option lets you show your ads to people who are likely to be located, or regularly located in the locations you've targeted.

-Reach people who are searching for your targeted locations
+Reach people searching for your targeted locations (Search interest)

 Compare location exclusion options

-By default, you'll exclude people located in your excluded locations.
+By default, you'll exclude people likely to be located in your excluded locations.

-You have the option to change your default setting to exclude people who are located in, or who show interest in, your excluded locations.
+You have the option to change your default setting to exclude people who are likely to be located in, regularly in, or who've shown interest in, your excluded locations.
 Let's take a look at our available exclusion options, and examine how they work with some example campaigns.

-Don’t show ads to people within your excluded locations
+Don’t show ads to people in your excluded locations (Presence)

-Don’t show ads to people in, or who show interest in, your excluded locations
+Don’t show ads to people in, regularly in, or who've shown interest in, your excluded locations (Presence or Interest)

-With this option, we won't show your ads to people who are likely to be located in your excluded location OR who showed interest in your excluded location.
+With this option, we won't show your ads to people who are likely to be located OR regularly located in your excluded locations OR who have shown interest in your excluded locations.